theforeman/foreman_bootdisk/README.md

 ## Configuration

-With all image types, hosts have to be registered to Foreman prior to booting the image.
+With all image types, hosts have to be registered to Foreman prior to booting the image by hand.
 Hosts will be identified by their MAC or IP address to provide the correct provisioning template if the host is in build mode.

 For per-host images, ensure host IP addresses and subnets are populated, and